‘American Horror Story’ Season 7 Cast And Theme Details Revealed, Plus Series Picks Up Multi-Year Renewal

 Rest assured AHS fans; the creepy stories will continue to be told on FX because American Horror Story has been picked up until 2019.

-According to US Weekly, American Horror Story has been picked up until 2019.
-Showrunner, Ryan Murphy made the announcement at the Television Critics Association’s winter press tour in California on January 12.
+According to Us Weekly, American Horror Story has been picked up through 2019.
+Showrunner Ryan Murphy made the announcement at the Television Critics Association’s winter press tour in California on January 12.
 At the event, Murphy teased fans about what the viewers can expect in the next season, which should air in the fall.

 Evan Peters and Sarah Paulson has been confirmed for season 7! pic.twitter.com/p3nDkeo8BP